tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 and communal ownership of informational resources and technology.

+---

+# Digital commons

+## The digital commons involve the distribution and communal ownership of informational resources and technology.

+???
 Resources are typically designed to be used by the community by which they are created.

 Examples of the digital commons include wikis, open-source software, and open-source licensing.